The Morse-Smale Property of the Thurston Spine: Introduction

 \section{Introduction}

 The systoles on a closed, connected, orientable hyperbolic surface $S_{g}$ of genus $g$ are the set of shortest geodesics.
-This is a finite nonempty set that varies with the hyperbolic structure.
-The Thurston spine is a CW complex contained in $\mathcal{T}_{g}$ consisting of the set of all points at which the set of systoles cut the corresponding surface into polygons.
-In \cite{Thurston}, a construction of a mapping class group-equivariant deformation retraction of $\mathcal{T}_{g}$ onto the Thurston spine, $\mathcal{P}_{g}$ is given.
-Although Morse theory was not explicitly used, the construction is based on an analogy with the construction of a deformation retraction of a compact manifold with boundary onto the Morse-Smale complex defined by a Morse function.\\
+This is a finite nonempty set that varies as the hyperbolic structure varies in Teichm\"uller space $\mathcal{T}_{g}$.
+The Thurston spine $\mathcal{P}_{g}$ is a mapping class group-equivariant CW complex embedded in $\mathcal{T}_{g}$.
+Setwise it consists of the points of $\mathcal{T}_{g}$ where the systoles cut the corresponding surface into polygons.
+In \cite{Thurston}, a construction of a mapping class group-equivariant deformation retraction of $\mathcal{T}_{g}$ onto $\mathcal{P}_{g}$ is given.
+Although Morse theory was not explicitly used, the construction is analogous to the deformation retraction of a compact manifold with boundary onto the Morse--Smale complex defined by a Morse function.